Daniel15/Website/Daniel15.Web/Posts/2009-02-08-another-myspace-security-hole-what-to-do.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2009/02/another-myspace-security-hole-what-to-do

+---

 As you might have read on my blog, I [recently reported a security issue to MySpace](http://d15.biz/blog/2009/02/myspace-deleted-me-after-reporting-security-issue/).
 Instead of getting a "thank you for informing us of this problem" (which was all I wanted...
 I was aiming for MySpace to make their site safer, not for any publicity or anything :P), they **deleted my account**.
 The security hole I reported was patched though, so I guess that's good.
 I'm still annoyed at the deletion though.
 All my test accounts got deleted, but suprisingly my [music account](http://www.myspace.com/daniel15music) wasn't.

 Anyways, I've found another security hole today.
 Not another XSS hole, this is a different security hole with some privacy implications.
 So, the way that I see it, I have a few options regarding what I can do at this point: